 When I introduced CTR2 last year I included basic control features for Flex radios.
 In a nutshell, you could control the A slice and a few other basic features of the radio.
 The idea was to provide enough utility to allow you to use CTR2 to control your Flex without SmartSDR running.

 When I ported the code from CTR2 to create CTR2-Mini those same features came over to the Mini.
 Several hams wondered if it would be possible to control more than just slice A so I got to work.
 I’m happy to report that you can now connect to and control any slice on your Flex with your Mini.
 You can also create new slices and/or panadapters on the fly.
 You can connect more than one Mini to your Flex radio with each controlling its own slice.
-If you’re not running SmartSDR the first Mini to connect becomes the “GUI Client”.
-Other Minis will connect as “Non-GUI Clients”.
-Simply push the [A] button (Tx Enable) on the Mini whose slice you want to make active.
-If another Mini was active, it will switch to inactive mode.
+You can decide whether to connect as the GUI client or non-GUI client.
+The GUI client mode allows you display a mini-panadapter on the Mini as shown below.
+This allows you to place a Mini somewhere else in your house (or anywhere else) to monitor band activity.